 Part-Time Tuition-An Affordable Investment In Your Future:

 The tuition for the paralegal certificate -Evening Program- is $800 per course and seminar/computer courses at $100/each (total tuition cost $6,600).
 Parking Fee and books are additional.
+Beginning Fall 2014 the total tuition cost will be $7000.

 The Daytime paralegal certificate program consists of core courses and specialty courses.
 Core courses are designed to help students understand basic legal concepts and develop the decision-making abilities needed my paralegals.
 Specialty courses focus on high demand areas of employment and help students to develop and apply practical and immediately marketable paralegal skills.